coganlab/GlobalLocal/README.md

 2. Run all cells in plot_wavelets.ipynb to make wavelet plots, saved to filename = os.path.join(layout.root, 'derivatives', 'spec', 'wavelet', subj, f'{output_name}-tfr.h5').
 Layout is Box/Coganlab

 ### High Gamma Filter and Permutation Testing
+1. Run first cell (working version 12/1) to do high gamma filter and permutation testing, with baseline as 1 second before stimulus onset and mirrored to break up fixation cross onset.
+Using these lines - ```sig1 = HG_ev1._data sig2 = HG_base._data sig3 = make_data_same(sig2, (sig2.shape[0],sig2.shape[1],sig2.shape[2]+1)) # originally we want to make the baseline the same shape as the signal.
+We still want to do that, but first, we'll make it bigger to reflect it once, then back to normal to randomly offset it and remove fixation cross effects. sig4 = make_data_same(sig3, sig2.shape) #here we do the random offset, we know that sig3 is bigger than sig1 by 1 in the time dimension so it will get randomly sliced. sig5 = make_data_same(sig4, sig1.shape) #and now sig4 should be sig2 but with a random offset, and we can then set it equal to sig1's shape like the original plan.``` Make sure to edit sub, event, and output_name
+2. Run last few cells to make grid plots for each channel (everything after "ok make greg significance and high gamma combined plots")
 **Notes for Experimenter**

 **Experiment Procedure**